 If you’ve been following my instagram, you may have heard about how I just got a new job and that I am fortunate enough to be able to bike to and from work.
 It takes me about 25-30 minutes each way, and it’s mostly flat! …thank goodness.
-I am not pressured to be on time, and I’m also not biking super fast.
-If anything I’m pretty slow.
+I am not pressured to be there at a certain time, and I’m also not biking super fast.

 Here are three examples from my five-day work week.